grodowski/CarND-Vehicle-Detection/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 1. False positives - the pipeline is prone to false positives.
 It is difficult to fine an optimal parameter setup, as there's always a tradeoff between the stability and size of the correct bounding boxes, versus the number of random false positives on the video.
-I could devote some time in the future to improve this either using a smarter approach to sliding windows or a different classification method (a neural network?).
+I could devote some time in the future to improve this either using a smarter approach to sliding windows or a different classification method (a convolutional neural network?).

 2. Performance - I had to reduce the number of scales from a range of 6 to just 2, so that the full video could be processed in a reasonable time on my laptop.
 Even though I achieved almost 1 fps it is still way to slow to be considered ready for real time usage.